Crystallizing Schemas with Teleoscope: Thematic Curation of Large Text Corpora on Reddit: Evaluation Deployments

 \subsubsection{Participants}

-Three PIs and research groups were recruited; only one research group was able to commit to long-term use of Teleoscope.
-The final team was comprised the PI from Case Study 2 and a research team of two graduate RAs that were recruited specifically to use Teleoscope.
-Participants were not reimbursed for their time by us since they were being supported extensively by our design team for their own research project; our understanding is that RAs were compensated as normal by the PI.
+Three PIs and research groups were recruited; only one research group was able to commit to long-term use of \textit{Teleoscope}.
+The final team comprised the PI from our extended formative study and two of their graduate RAs that were recruited specifically to use \textit{Teleoscope}.
+Participants were not reimbursed for their time by us since they were being supported extensively by our design team for their own research projects; we understand that the RAs were compensated in accordance with their regular duties by their PI.